Portland panoramic view

 The views from the Olympic Rings viewpoint took my breath away – Weymouth Bay stretching north, the English Channel opening south and east, endless blue meeting endless sky.
 Then we drove to Portland Bill lighthouse, standing sentinel at the island's southern tip since 1906, though earlier lights have warned mariners since 1716.
 At noon, we watched waves explode against the rocks while guillemots wheeled and called overhead, their cries mixing with the wind that never stops here.

 We went fossil hunting along the beach, treading carefully on this UNESCO World Heritage Site – part of the Jurassic Coast since 2001.
+The shingle crunched and shifted under our boots, unsteady ground that made every step deliberate.
 I found ammonites and belemnites just lying there, 180-million-year-old spirals and bullet shapes that once swam in warm, shallow seas.
+I crouched and ran my thumb across the ridged spiral of one perfect ammonite — cool, heavy, impossibly precise after all those millennia in the rock.
 Each one felt like holding a whisper from the Jurassic Period, when giant marine reptiles ruled these waters and Portland was somewhere else entirely, drifting slowly north on tectonic currents.

 We had lunch at the Crab House Café overlooking the water – whole Portland crab cracked tableside, so fresh it tasted like the sea had waved goodbye only moments before.
 The meat was sweet and delicate, nothing like the heavy, oversalted seafood you sometimes get at tourist spots.
 The pros: Portland feels like the edge of England in the best way – raw, windswept, beautiful, layered with stories.
 The cons: windy (always, relentlessly), but that's exactly why the views exist and the fossils keep tumbling free.